Skip to main content

 In addition to needing help with childcare and early education, many women living in low-income housing, even if working, do not have the medical insurance necessary to receive consistent pre-natal care or the money necessary to eat a nutritious diet during pregnancy.
 They may not have a network of support or extended family living nearby who can assist with the challenges of pregnancy or raising an infant or young child.

-• Supplemental foods high in nutrients during time of critical growth and development.
+• Supplemental foods high in nutrients needed for growth and development

-• Information, support and encouragement for breastfeeding.
+• Information, support and encouragement for breastfeeding

-• Referrals for other health services.
+• Referrals for other health services

 The rising demand for affordable childcare and medical services and the crippling effect of institutional poverty give some families reason to lose hope for the future of their children.
 Publicly supported and organized programs are now, more than ever, integral parts of communities that dream of raising successful students and citizens.

-How You Can Help
+How You Can Help With an Early Childhood Education Master’s Degree

 Related Articles